 World Origami Day

 Today is World Origami Day.
-Aren't you glad it's finally here!?
+Aren’t you glad that this November 11 holiday is finally here!?
 Origami is a form of art, first practiced in ancient Japan.
 It is the art of making intricate objects out of squares of paper.
 The most frequent origami objects are cranes and other birds.
 You can make any other object, assuming you have the skill and imagination to do so.
 Origami is extremely popular at weddings, parties of all kinds, and even fancy dinners.

 The art of origami first appeared in Ancient Japan.
-It also has early roots in China, and to some extent European countries.
-Today, you can find origami artists plying their trade to tourist on the streets of cities like Tokyo and Shanghai.
+It also has early roots in China and to some extent European countries.
+Today, you can find origami artists plying their trade to tourists on the streets of cities like Tokyo and Shanghai.
 In America, it is far less popular.
-However, if you are interested in trying your hand at origami, your can buy kits at craft stores.
+However, if you are interested in trying your hand at origami, you can buy kits at craft stores.

 It’s a cinch: